SmailikHappy/smailikhappy.github.io/_posts/2024-04-12-Custom_engine.md

 ---
-title: "Custom cross-platform engine"
+title: "Custom cross-platform game engine"
 categories: [Group projects]
 ---

 ## General information

-This is a group project completed at university as part of a course assignment.
-The team consisted of 6 programmers.
-The goal was to develop a cross-platform game engine for PC and PS5 that is suitable to create first person shooters.
+This is a group project completed at [Breda University](https://www.buas.nl/) as part of a course assignment.
+The goal was to **develop a cross-platform game engine for PC and PS5** suitable for shooters in teams of programmers, my team had 6 programmers overall.

 During the project, I deepened my knowledge in graphics and blender scripting, learned CI/CD pipeline and applied it in team work.

-It is worth to mention, I got some crucial lessons on why do we need peer code checks, team code style agreement and automize the process of code merging.
+It is worth to mention, I got some crucial lessons on why do we need peer code reviews, code style agreement and automatic codebase merge workflow.

+> The project's codebase cannot be shared due to protection of NDA rules!
+{: .prompt-warning}

 ## Final demo gameplay result